thingsboard/thingsboard.github.io/_includes/docs/samples/analytics/ai-models.md

 Some models support advanced configuration parameters (depending on the provider), such as:
 - <b>Temperature</b> – Adjusts the level of randomness in the model's output.
 Higher values increase randomness, while lower values decrease it.
 - <b>Top P</b> – Creates a pool of the most probable tokens for the model to choose from.
 Higher values create a larger and more diverse pool, while lower values create a smaller one.
-- <b>Top K</b> - Restricts the model's choices to a fixed set of the "K" most likely. tokens.
+- <b>Top K</b> - Restricts the model's choices to a fixed set of the "K" most likely tokens.
 - <b>Presence penalty</b> - Applies a fixed penalty to the likelihood of a token if it has already appeared in the text.
 - <b>Frequency penalty</b> - Applies a penalty to a token's likelihood that increases based on its frequency in the text.
-- <b>Maximum output tokens</b> – limit response length.
-Sets the maximum number of tokens that the model can generate in a single response.
+- <b>Maximum output tokens</b> – Sets the maximum number of tokens that the model can generate in a single response.
+- <b>Context length</b> – Defines the size of the context window in tokens.
+This value sets the total memory limit for the model, including both the user's input and the generated response.

 > If advanced settings cause errors, try removing their values.
 In this case, defaults will be applied.
 This often resolves incompatibility issues for certain models.